alexandramartinez/reviewing-a-complex-dw-transformation-use-case/README.md

 - Code is updated to an improved process.
 - Slides for v3 can be found in [SlideShare - v3](https://www.slideshare.net/AlexandraNahomiMartn/reviewing-a-complex-dataweave-transformation-use-case-v3).
 - Code can be found in this file: [code-v2.dwl](code-v2.dwl).
+- This version was presented at the [Indianapolis MuleSoft Meetup](https://meetups.mulesoft.com/events/details/mulesoft-indianapolis-presents-indy-virtual-meetup-3-reviewing-a-complex-dataweave-transformation-use-case/) on Apr 14, 2021.

 ## More Info